 Rural, low-income, and certain racial and ethnic populations generally experience poorer health than the overall U.S. population.
 To stimulate research on the causes of and solutions to health and disability disparities in the United States, the OBSSR issues an FOA Funding Opportunity Announcement focused on this topic.
 This FOA Funding Opportunity Announcement is reissued in 2010 and 2013.

 Conference on the Science of Dissemination and Implementation in Health

-The OBSSR, in collaboration with other institutes, organizes the inaugural trans-NIH “Annual Conference on the Science of Dissemination and Implementation in Health.”
-This conference reflects the OBSSR’s larger commitment to bridging the divide between public health research, policy, and practice.
+The OBSSR, in collaboration with other Institutes, organizes the inaugural NIH-wide “Annual Conference on the Science of Dissemination and Implementation in Health.”
+This conference reflects OBSSR’s larger commitment to bridging the divide between public health research, policy, and practice.

 Dr. Christine Bachrach Appointed Acting Director of the OBSSR (2008–2010)

-OBSSR (is) . . . a uniter of NIH institutes around behavioral and social science issues, having a small budget . . . to nudge things along, to seed ideas, and having a voice.
+The OBSSR [is] ... a uniter of NIH Institutes around behavioral and social science issues, having a small budget ... to nudge things along, to seed ideas, and having a voice.

 Technological Innovations for Interdisciplinary Research